 Subject knowledge and understanding is acquired in all modules.
-At level 4 the fundamentals of the discipline (legal, historical and social context of SENDI education) are addressed by students in the mandatory module, and this is complemented by EDST 1101 (Foundations of Education) (which it is expected most students will undertake, although they can select an elective module instead).
+At level 4 the fundamentals of the discipline (legal, historical and social context of SENDI education) are addressed by students in the mandatory module, and this is complemented by EDST1101 (Foundations of Education) (which it is expected most students will undertake, although they can select an optional module offered by the Language Centre instead).
 Learning and teaching methods include lectures, seminars, tutorials, student led presentations, visits to education and community facilities and e activities.
-Assessments are varied and include; essays, group presentations, reviews of literature, portfolio building, the making of audio visual materials, and reports.
+Assessments are varied and include: essays, group presentations, reviews of literature, portfolio building, the making of audio visual materials, and reports.